Wick and anti-Wick characterizations of linear operators on spaces of power series expansions: Continuity, composition and transitions of Wick and anti-Wick operators

 We notice that if $s_1=0$, then $\wideparen \maclA _{s_1}(\cc {2d}) =\wideparen \maclA _0(\cc {2d})$ is the set of all polynomials $a(z,w)$ which are analytic in $z$ and conjugated analytic in $w$.
-Hence \eqref{Eq:antiWickWickEqual1} in this case means that the sets of Wick operators with polynomial symbols agrees with the set of anti-Wick operators with polynomial symbols.
-We notice that the latter fact is well-known, see e.{\,}g. \cite{Berezin71}.
-On the other hand, the other cases in Theorem \ref{Thm:antiWickWickEqual}, i.{\,}e. \eqref{Eq:antiWickWickEqual2} and the case $s_1\in (0,\frac 12)$ in \eqref{Eq:antiWickWickEqual2} seems not to be available in the literature.
+Hence \eqref{Eq:antiWickWickEqual} in this case means that the sets of Wick operators with polynomial symbols agree with the set of anti-Wick operators with polynomial symbols, which is well-known (see e.{\,}g. \cite{Berezin71}).
+On the other hand, the other cases in Theorem \ref{Thm:antiWickWickEqual}, seems not to be available in the literature.